TESL Frequently Asked Questions

 What is the refund policy?

-There is an administrative fee of $150 for students withdrawing before the fourth scheduled
+There is an administrative fee of $150 ($250 international) for students withdrawing before the

 Have any changes been made to the course since it started?

-The program is updated annually to ensure that it remains current with industry standards and practices as well as certification requirements.
+The program was completely revamped in 2017 to meet changing market demands.
+It is updated annually to ensure that it remains current with industry standards and practices as well as certification requirements.

 What qualifications do the instructors hold?

-All instructors are approved by TESL Ontario to teach both theory and methodology.
+All instructors are approved by TESL Ontario and TESL Canada to teach both theory and methodology.
 Instructors have at least a Master’s degree and 15 years of teaching experience.

 What are the physical facilities like?
 Is the equipment up to date?
 Is there a resource centre?